Skip to main content

 When to renew Global Entry

-You can initiate the renewal process up to one year before your current Global Entry membership expires — and that’s exactly when you should begin the renewal process since it can take a long time.
+You can start the process of renewing Global Entry up to one year before your current Global Entry membership expires — and that’s exactly when you should begin the renewal process since it can take a long time.

 Not sure when your membership expires?
-Your expiration date is printed on your Global Entry card and is also accessible through your account on the Trusted Traveler Programs website.
-Make note of your expiration date so you don’t accidentally let your membership expire.
+Your expiration date is printed on your Global Entry card, and it’s also accessible through your account on the Trusted Traveler Programs website.
+Make a note of your expiration date so you don’t accidentally let your membership expire.

 How to renew Global Entry